-How To Check The Status Of Your Economic Injury Disaster Loan & Emergency Advance Application
+How To Check The Status Of Your SBA Economic Injury Disaster Loan (EIDL) Application

 The COVID-19 pandemic has filled the entire world with uncertainty.
 Parents are homeschooling their children, many businesses have closed their doors or changed their operations, and workers have been laid off.
 If you’re a small business owner looking for financial relief, you may face another uncertainty: when you’ll actually receive your Small Business Administration (SBA) Economic Injury Disaster Loan and Emergency Advance.

-Many small business owners facing financial challenges have applied for the EIDL program.
+Many small business owners facing financial challenges have applied for and are waiting to hear about their EIDL loan status.
 If you’re one of the thousands that have submitted their applications, congratulations — you’re one step closer to getting the relief your business needs.
 However, as with other SBA loans, the EIDL program isn’t exactly the fastest source of funding.
-The addition of the Emergency Advance through the Coronavirus Aid, Relief, and Economic Security (CARES) Act and expedited processing of loans has made it possible to receive funds faster than ever, but many business owners are still in the dark about when funding will come through.
+The addition of the Emergency Advance through the Coronavirus Aid, Relief, and Economic Security (CARES) Act and expedited processing of loans has made it possible to receive funds faster than ever.
+However, many business owners are still in the dark about when funding will come through.

 If you’ve applied for the EIDL and are waiting not-so-patiently for much-needed financial relief, you’re in the right place.
-In this post, we’ll look at the ways you can check the status of your loan, what you’ll need in order to check your status, and even ways to identify potential scams.
+In this post, we’ll look at the ways you can check your loan status, what you’ll need to do so, and even ways to identify potential scams.

 Table of Contents